 The breaker points are often considered the weak link of the system for several reasons, including wear that will impact dwell, bounce that can prevent coil saturation, worn cams that will degrade lobe accuracy, and arcing.
 In the 1970s, there were over thirty vendors with add-on electronic kits including familiar names like Motorola, Borg Warner, Per-Lux (now Pertronix), and Radio Shack.
 With today’s market limited mostly to pre- 1980 era cars, few suppliers remain but they are able to offer technology that has now had many years of field testing.

-Dr. Bruce Smith is an engineering professor at the Rochester Institute of Technology and a member of the 356 Registry, the 912 Registry, and the Early 911S Registry.
+Dr. Bruce Smith is an engineering professor at the Rochester Institute of Technology and a Fellow of IEEE, the OSA, and SPIE.